mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {:start="9"}
 1. [Aim to bring the code up a letter grade or two](#aim-to-bring-the-code-up-a-letter-grade-or-two)
+1. Limit feedback on repeated patterns
+1. Respect the scope of the review
+1. Look for opportunities to split up large reviews
+1. Welcome housekeeping changelists enthusiastically
+1. Offer sincere praise
+1. Grant approval when remaining fixes are trivial
+1. Handle stalemates proactively

+TODO: Link each technique to its heading.

 ## Aim to bring the code up a letter grade or two